Social penetration theory

-The social penetration theory (SPT) proposes that as relationships develop, interpersonal communication moves from relatively shallow, non-intimate levels to deeper, more intimate ones.
-The theory was formulated by psychologists Irwin Altman of the University of Utah and Dalmas Taylor of the University of Delaware in 1973 to understand relationship development between individuals.
+The social penetration theory (SPT) proposes that interpersonal communication moves from relatively shallow, non-intimate levels to deeper, more intimate ones as relationships.
+The theory was formulated by psychologists Irwin Altman of the University of Utah and Dalmas Taylor of the University of Delaware in 1973 to understand the development of relationships between individuals.
 Altman and Taylor noted that relationships "involve different levels of intimacy of exchange or degree of social penetration".
+Thinking about how relationships typically become closer, modern researchers are using SPT to understand how people connect and build relationships online, like on social media.
+This idea helps researchers consider the ethical questions and problems that come up when people share personal details and try to keep things private when they interact online.
+SPT posits that relationship development progresses through stages characterized by increasing breadth and depth of self-disclosure, a process by factors such as uncertainty reduction, disclosure reciprocity, and the assessment of rewards and cost, while also considering potential barriers and the concept of de-penetration.

 SPT is known as an objective theory as opposed to an interpretive theory, meaning it is based on data drawn from actual experiments and not simply from conclusions based on individuals' specific experiences.

 SPT states that the relationship development occurs primarily through self-disclosure—when one intentionally reveals information such as personal motives, desires, feelings, thoughts, and experiences to others.
 This theory assumes that as people becomes closer with others, positive reinforcement through positive interactions allow people to achieve deeper levels of intimacy.
 The theory is also guided by the assumptions that relationship development is systematic and predictable.
 SPT also examines the process of de-penetration, how some relationships regress over time, and eventually end.